Official Documentation

 uv run src/main.py

-💡 Tip: If you encounter dependency issues, try deleting the .venv folder and running uv run src/main.py again. uv will recreate the environment with fresh dependencies.
+💡 Tip: If dependencies seem broken, delete the .venv folder and run uv run src/main.py again. uv will recreate everything fresh.

 Data Sources Tab